Ark of the Covenant (band)

 Ark of the Covenant is an American Christian metalcore band from Connecticut.
-The band started making music in 2009, and their members are lead vocalist, Alexander Vincelette, lead guitarist, Jacob Johnson, bassist, Daniel Graves, and drummer, Michael Hnath.
+The band started making music in 2009, and their members are lead vocalist Alexander Vincelette; lead guitarist Jacob Johnson; bass guitarist Daniel Graves; and drummer Michael Hnath.

 The band released an extended play, Separation, in 2011 with Strike First Records.
 Their first studio album, Self Harvest, was released by Facedown Records, in 2013.

 Background

 Ark of the Covenant is a Christian metal band from Connecticut.
 Their members are lead vocalist, Alexander Vincelette, guitarists, Jacob Johnson, Greg Thomas and Brad Thibodeaux, bassist, Daniel Graves, and drummer, Michael Hnath.

 Music history

 The band commenced as a musical entity in 2009, with their first release, Separation, an extended play, that was released by Strike First Records on May 10, 2011.
 Their first studio album, Self Harvest, was released on April 30, 2013 by Facedown Records.